-Apprentices and trainees as required shall be hired through and in accordance with the Joint Apprenticeship Plan as outlined in Article 20 of this Agreement.
+Apprentices and trainees as required shall be hired through and in accordance with the IUOE Local 115 Training Association as outlined in Article 20 of this Agreement.

-The Union shall be given at least twenty-four (24) hours' notice between Monday, 8:00 a.m. and Friday, 5:00 p.m., to complete the dispatch, but notice shall be given to the Employer of any difficulty in completing the dispatch prior to the expiration of the twenty-four (24) hour period.
+The Union shall be given at least twenty-four (24) hours' notice between Monday, 8:00 a.m. and Friday, 5:00 p.m., to complete the dispatch, but notice shall be given to the

+Employer of any difficulty in completing the dispatch prior to the expiration of the twenty-four (24) hour period.

-When Union members are not available within the jurisdiction of the Operating Engineers, Local 115, then the Employer may obtain employees elsewhere, it being understood that employees so hired shall meet Union and tradesmen's qualifications.
+When Union members are not available within the jurisdiction of the Operating Engineers, Local 115, then the Employer may obtain employees elsewhere, it being understood that employees so hired shall meet Union and tradesperson's qualifications.